google/eddystone/eddystone-uid/README.md

 ## UID Construction

-An Eddystone-UID beacon ID is 16 bytes long, consisting of a 10-byte namespace and 6-byte instance ID.
+An Eddystone-UID beacon ID is 16 bytes long, consisting of a 10-byte namespace component and 6-byte instance component.
 The namespace is intended to ensure ID uniqueness across multiple Eddystone implementers and may be used to filter on-device scanning for beacons.
 We recommend two methods for generating a unique 10-byte namespace: a truncated hash of your FQDN, or an elided UUID.

 ### Truncated Hash of FQDN